emilie-v11/emilie-v11/README.md

 <img align="right" width="33%" src="./assets/images/emoji.png">

 I worked for over 10 years as a salesperson and team manager.
 I really appreciated it but it wasn't a vocation, just a nice job.
-Four years ago, I started a professional reconversion.
+six years ago, I started a professional reconversion.

 ### Why developer ?